VinawoodVinawood *

 Common Thicknesses by Application

-1/2" (12 mm).
-Workhorse cabinet thickness.
-The Philippine cabinet trade defaults to 1/2" for cabinet door blanks, drawer fronts, partition cladding, and furniture sides where moderate strength is needed without excess weight.
+The 1/2" (12 mm) sheet is the workhorse cabinet thickness in Manila and Cebu kitchen shops.
+We see it on cabinet door blanks, drawer fronts, partition cladding, and furniture sides where moderate strength is needed without excess weight.

 Marine Plywood Sizes